Tamunopiriye Deborah Whyte

 What would you say to students coming to do the same course?

-First year when you can take the time to understand yourself and how best to work and rest without burning yourself out.
+First year is when you can take the time to understand yourself, learning how best to work and rest without burning yourself out.
 Treat the course like a marathon and hence, your capability in second year depends on how well you’ve prepared yourself in the first year.
 Make sure to stop at times and take in your surroundings as this beautiful city always has something in store for you.
 Making friends along the way makes it all the more enjoyable.